OlaAronsson/lastFmCritt3r/README.md

 Requirements:

 1. You are a linux user (well, of course you are)
-2. You have setup an Last FM API key
+2. You have setup a Last FM API key
    - how to do this simple procedure is described at https://www.last.fm/api
 3. You have installed and authorized twurl
    - just google, it's really simple